 We want to emphasize again that as a graduate student, and as a person, your health is important!
 UC Merced has several partnerships with many organizations in order to expand access to health resources that can be accessed from anywhere.
 Below are some of these useful apps you can use anytime from wherever you are comfortable.

 All students faculty and staff have a free premium subscription to the Calm app.
+Listen to relaxing tunes and short stories from your computer or mobile device while you work.
 All you need to do is log in with your UC Merced email.
-To learn how to sign up, click here.
+To learn how to sign up, click here, and remember to download the app on Google Play or the App Store for listening on the go.

 This service provides a set of education modules, assessments, interactive tools, and daily logs.
 As of Fall 2019, all UC Merced students are able to get a free subscription to this service.
 Learn more about this service and the app at taoconnect.com.